weblicht/curb/src/components/GenericDisplay/README.md

      useful props interface.

-   - Higher-level generic components are intended to provide a generic interface for rendering datasets (e.g. `DataTable`), and generally have names starting with 'Data'.
+   - Higher-level generic components are intended to provide a generic interface for rendering data in a [data container](../DataContainer) (e.g. `DataTable`), and have names starting with 'Data'.

 1. Data.
 As elsewhere in this library, data to be displayed is generally passed as either an object or an array on the `data` prop.
-In a few exceptional cases (`Button`, `ListItem`) it is also possible to pass the data as the component's children, for convenience and flexibility.
+In a few exceptional cases (e.g. `Button`, `ListItem`) it is also possible to pass the data as the component's children, for convenience and flexibility.

 1. Styling.
 The components here by default use the class names from